cffk/scratch/README.md

 ## Function summary

+Click on the function name for the definition of the function.

 ### Geodesics
   * `geoddistance`     - Distance between points on an ellipsoid
   * `geodreckon`       - Point at specified azimuth, range on an ellipsoid